Sign Up for an IPEIA Membership Today!

 IPEIA continues to support educational initiatives and research in the pressure equipment integrity industry.
-Over 600 delegates from all over the world gathered in Banff for 5 days to attend the 22nd IPEIA Conference for a unique opportunity to learn from industry leaders and some of the most knowledgeable specialists in the industry.
+Delegates from all over the world gathered in Jasper for 5 days to attend the sold out 26th IPEIA Conference for a unique opportunity to learn from industry leaders and some of the most knowledgeable specialists in the industry.

 Industry Groups involved with IPEIA:

 |Alberta Refiners and Petrochemical Inspectors Association

 ARPIA is an association of Chief Inspectors and Asset Integrity Managers for downstream facilities that include but not limited to refineries, upgraders, chemical/fertilizer and SAGD facilities.
 They have extensive experience related to high operating temperatures & pressures that are subject to complex damage mechanisms.
 Currently ARPIA has a membership of over 20 with a vast amount of knowledge & experience in damage mechanisms, corrosion, material selection, inspection and shutdown planning, and repairs & alterations to pressure equipment.
 ARPIA provides an open exchange of information between members, regulators and other industry groups.

 Contact Joel Pepin, Chair – email@example.com (780) 979-6384